-For Mr. Olivier Soula, Deputy General Manager:
+• For Mr. Olivier Soula

+As Deputy General Manager:

-It is being specified that all the elements of remuneration paid to Mr. Olivier Soula are under the terms of his employment contract and as R&D director.
+It is being specified that all the elements of remuneration paid to Mr. Olivier Soula are under the terms of his employment contract as R&D director.

-Compensation components Principles Determination criteria Fixed compensation The deputy chief executive officer receives fixed compensation.
-The annual gross amount of this fixed compensation is set at $\in$ 277,797 (impact of paid vacation excluded) for 2022, without any change compared to 2021.
+Compensation components Principles Determination criteria Fixed compensation The deputy chief executive officer receives fixed compensation under his employment contract The annual gross amount of this fixed compensation is set at €277,797 (impact of paid vacation excluded) for 2023, without any change compared to 2022.
 Variable compensation The deputy chief executive officer receives variable compensation that may equal 60% of his fixed compensation.
 This variable compensation is based on defined qualitative objectives, which may be tied to signing licensing agreements, developing collaborations, launching clinical trials, signing feasibility contracts, cash levels and, more generally, the development and growth of the Company.
 Whether these objectives are met will be determined by the board of directors.
-Extraordinary compensation The deputy chief executive officer may be awarded extraordinary compensation.
-This extraordinary compensation is intended to compensate a specific performance that has a major impact on the Company's development.
+Exceptional compensation The deputy chief executive officer may be awarded one or more exceptional compensations.
+This exceptional compensation is intended to compensate a specific performance that has a major impact on the Company's development.
 Non-cash benefits None None Supplemental retirement plan None None Patent bonus The deputy chief executive officer may be awarded bonuses on patents for which he is named as inventor